googlefonts/how-to-hint-variable-fonts/README.md

 4. From the Tools menu, select Autohint > Light Latin Autohint.
 5. When Autohinting is complete choose Save from File Menu

-**Note** _No Autohinter, including this one, is perfect; the intent is that this Autohinter works well enough for most glyphs.
-Autohinting for all glyphs in the font should be carefully checked and proofed, and certain glyphs may need to be re-hinted manually, either by using the Visual Hinting tools, or by editing the VTT Talk code.
-Please see the sample font VTTDemo.ttf that ships with VTT as a reference on best practices for hinting._
+**Note** The intent is that this Autohinter works well enough for most glyphs.
+Autohinting for all glyphs in the font should be carefully checked and proofed, and certain glyphs may need to be re-hinted manually, either by using the Visual Hinting tools, or by editing the VTT Talk code directly._